Departs Saturdays, contact us for available departure dates.

 Travel aboard the

 Explore the eastern Galápagos Islands aboard the Passion, an exclusive, intimate yacht fully endorsed by WildAid.
-Embark on an 8-day adventure to Santa Cruz, Santa Fe, Española, among others, aboard this previously private luxury yacht.
+Embark on an 8-day cruise adventure to Santa Cruz, Santa Fe, Española, among others, aboard this previously private luxury yacht.
 Retaining most of its original elegance, such as the rose-colored marble bathrooms and teak wood decks, 12 guests travel comfortably, staying in spacious, air-conditioned suites with luxurious bathrooms.
 Dine on gourmet cuisine from the lavish panoramic sky lounge and bar, or al fresco on one of three decks, including a sun deck with a secluded jacuzzi.
 Discover the magic of the Galápagos on foot, by kayak, or panga ride at every stop along the way.
 Treat yourself to world-class personalized service with local guides who specialize in fields you request.

 Arrive / Santa Cruz Island

 Arrive at Baltra Airport where your guides will greet you and shuttle you to the Passion.
 Settle into your room, then sit down to lunch on deck.

 After lunch you’ll spend the afternoon at Black Turtle Cove, a large mangrove lagoon on the north coast of Santa Cruz Island.
 Take a panga ride through the mangroves where pelicans and herons roost while sea turtles and golden rays cruise alongside the boat.
 Return to the Passion for a specially prepared dinner and night of exquisite stargazing.